dgleba/listo429c/README-installation-notes.md

 ```
 cd couch-to-postgres
 npm install

 ```

 ```
 docker-compose up adminer429  pgadmin

 ```

 ## Postgres:

     NOT - listodb.
     Use:  DB: postgres Schema: public
-    I used adminer, go to postgres public and paste table creation sql from docker/postgres/init/pginit.sh
+    I used adminer, go to postgres public and paste sql commands for table creation from docker/postgres/init/pginit.sh

     Todo: pginit.sh should run on first startup, but it's not working.
 Fix it.